 This weekly publication provides calendar information, updates on school activities, and helpful hints for parents.
 This is the school's primary means of written communication.
-It is sent home with the younger student of the family.
-Contact the school office if your copy does not make it home.
+It on the school website at gslcs.org under Charger News.
+Contact the school office if you are in need of a copy.